thefrontside/microstates/README.md

 ## Composing class types

 `class` types can compose other `class` types.
 This makes it possible to build complex data structures that accurately describe your domain.
-Since Microstates are atomic and all transitions return microstates, Microstates can automatically handle transitions regardless of how your `class` types are composed.
+Since Microstates are atomic and all transitions return Microstates, Microstates can automatically handle transitions regardless of how your `class` types are composed.

 Let's define another type that composes the person type.